-St. Kate’s Doctor of Nursing Practice (DNP): Dual-Degree options are for bachelor’s-prepared nurses who are ready to expand their leadership potential in the field.
-These challenging, interprofessional plans of study combine advanced practice nursing with the area of business administration, health informatics, holistic health studies, or organizational leadership.
+St. Kate’s Doctor of Nursing Practice (DNP): Dual-Degree is for bachelor’s-prepared nurses who are ready to expand their leadership potential in the field.
+This challenging, interprofessional plan of study combines advanced practice nursing with the area of holistic health studies.

 Graduates of this nursing doctoral program are prepared to assume leadership roles in healthcare organizations and systems, and are well-equipped to make a positive difference in the rapidly changing healthcare environment.

 Format: Hybrid, combining face-to-face classes on our St. Paul, Minnesota campus (evenings and weekends) with online instruction